Washington National Guard: 2020

 Washington State Governor Jay Inslee authorized sending more than 600 citizen soldiers to King County to control an outbreak of "destructive protests and looting" in response to the murder of George Floyd.
 On May 31, the National Guard was activated statewide.

 In addition, more than 2,500 soldiers were activated for the COVID-19 response, working in hospitals, off-site immunization clinics, food banks, building tests kits, working in Employment Security and more.

 2021

 Washington State Governor Jay Inslee authorized sending 373 service-members to Washington, D.C. to assist with security at the Inauguration of Joe Biden in response to the 2021 storming of the United States Capitol by supporters of the outgoing President, Donald Trump.

 2024

 On Friday, November 1, 2024, Washington State Governor Jay Inslee activated the National Guard on standby status as a precautionary measure against election-related violence.
 The activation was effective Monday, November 4th through Thursday, November 7th.

+2025

+Washington governor, Bob Ferguson authorized the National Guard to assist with evacuation efforts.
+This mobilization was due to the flooding in Western Washington.